behu-kea/blog/tech/spring-security.md

 # Spring security

+This documentation has been written following this video course: https://www.youtube.com/watch?v=her_7pa0vrg

 Spring security enables us to secure our application.
 It is sespecially useful for things like login, user creation, user authentification, etc.

 Spring Security works by creating a class that `extends` the `WebSecurityConfigurerAdapter`.
 You then override methods to achieve functionality.